gursewaksingh97/global-superstore-powerbi-analysis/README.md

 * KPI monitoring
 * Business insights generation

-A modern documentation website ( with the Help of Ai ) was also developed to professionally showcase the complete project structure, dashboards, KPIs, workflows, and insights.
+A modern documentation website was also developed to professionally showcase the complete project structure, dashboards, KPIs, workflows, and insights.

 ---